 Pope John Paul II, struggling to boost the Roman Catholic Church's declining authority in his native Poland warned his compatriots Sunday that they cannot build a free post-communist order without Christ, or against Christ.
 [These are the pope's own words]: 'Attempts are being made to convince man and whole societies that God is an obstacle on the path to full freedom, that the church is the enemy of freedom, that she does not understand freedom, that she is afraid of it.
 This is an unprecedented falsification,' he said, raising his voice to a shout and drawing applause from the rain-soaked crowd, 'especially in this country, on this land where the church has proved many times to be a guardian of freedom.'

-Now the writer of the article says a little bit later:
+The writer of the article says a little bit later:

 Perhaps because he is ailing and may not be able to return again, or perhaps because the church has lost so much ground during his absence this trip home is also the longest of his papacy, with stops in twelve cities over eleven days.

-The church has long been a pillar in mostly Catholic Poland, helping the Solidarity movement to rise in its power, but church influence has waned in recent years and many Poles grew resentful of clerical politicking, especially in the country's bitter debate over abortion.
+The church has long been a pillar in mostly Catholic Poland, helping the Solidarity Movement to rise in its power, but church influence has waned in recent years and many Poles grew resentful of clerical politicking, especially in the country's bitter debate over abortion.

 John Paul hoped that after Communism fell, newly-freed East Europe countries would be a spiritual counterweight to the West.
 Instead, he has watched in dismay as Poles and others have forsaken Catholic teaching in favor of what he considered loose morals and vacuous Western consumerism."